 Links have always played a key role in rankings as they help search engines gauge a website’s authority.
-However, they haven’t been a key feature when ranking sites in local search results.
+However, they haven’t always been a key feature when ranking sites in local search results.
 Not until the Google “Pigeon Update” that is.

-In July 2014, Google released the Pigeon Update; a new algorithm which aims to provide local search results which are more relevant and accurate.
+Back in July 2014, Google released the Pigeon Update; a new algorithm which aims to provide local search results which are more relevant and accurate.
 The algorithm uses signals which are more closely related to traditional web rankings signals, such as inbound links.

 Darren Shaw, who compiled the report, said: